All Posts

 SLA 3D Printing Materials

 SLA 3D printing materials are highly versatile, offering resin formulations with a wide range of optical, mechanical, and thermal properties to match those of standard, engineering, and industrial thermoplastics.
 There are resins formulated specifically for manufacturing concerns like electrostatic discharge or flame retardancy, and resins formulated to mimic the mechanical properties of industry-familiar plastics.
-Biocompatible resins and skin-safe resins have been introduced to broaden the scope of SLA 3D printing applications, opening up doors in end-use products, medical equipment, 3D printing at the point of care, and medical procedure innovation.
+Depending on the formulation and chemistry, some resins can also be leveraged to produce pure silicone, polyurethane, or ceramic parts.
+Resin 3D printing also offers the broadest spectrum of biocompatible materials, opening up doors in end-use products, medical equipment, 3D printing at the point of care, and medical procedure innovation.

 3D printing’s ability to create cost-effective parts with complex geometries makes innovation possible, and, with the right material, those innovative ideas can be tested, validated, and put into practice.
 Formlabs’ materials enable applications like mass-customized consumer goods, surgical tools, dental implants and appliances, manufacturing aids, rapid tooling, and more.
 Formlabs’ resin 3D printers make accessing these powerful workflows possible.